cedias/Char-RNN/README.md

-# Just another Pytorch Char-RNN
+# Just another Pytorch Char-RNN - This one is just behind a class for ease of use :)
 ------

 ## Requirements: